Oxsomi/core3/README.md

 Vulkan:
 	(optional) OxC3.exe or OxC3
 	yourExecutable(,.exe,.apk,.ipa,etc.)

+Dynamic linking:
+	Windows only:
+		D3D12/*.dll
+		D3D12/*.pdb
+		OxC3_graphics_d3d12.dll
+		(debug only) d3d10warp.dll
+	OxC3_graphics_vk (Almost everywhere else, .so, .dll, etc) (optional) OxC3.exe or OxC3
+	yourExecutable
 ```

 To ship anything that uses OxC3_shader_compiler it doesn't require any additional binaries (DXC is linked statically).
 For graphics: d3d10warp.dll is optional and should only be used for testing.
 D3D12/*.dll is required when OxC3 graphics is used with DirectX12 (cliGraphics=True and forceVulkan=False and on Windows).

 OxC3 is optional and doesn't have to be distributed with the application, though it provides nice functionality such as shader compilation, viewing graphics device capabilities and a few others.

+The "renderer" directory is present if dynamic linking is used.
+In this case, there may be 1 or more graphics APIs that are compatible and this can be useful for switching at runtime or using multiple backends at once.
+For example, some extensions might only be supported via Vulkan or DirectX on desktop and using both might be the only way to use them.
+Or one of the backends is more stable for your application but the other provides more features.
+It also allows more easily updating by simply updating a single dll (if the interface didn't change) or adding a new graphics API.
+Static linking provides benefits such as easier distribution and less overhead for API calls.

 ## Dependencies